 Have you heard of an annual, televised awards show that honors actors’ performances in film and gives the winners a small, coveted statuette?
 If you are thinking the Oscars, you’d be right, but that is not the show we are referring to today.
 We are talking about the SAG awards, an annual award given by the Screen Actors Guild (SAG) to recognize outstanding performances by actors in film and television.
 The award, which made its debut in 1995, is said to be a good indicator of whether a film or an actor in it will win at the annual Academy Awards (of Oscars fame, above).

 As you would expect, it is almost impossible to get into the actual show, unless you happen to be nominated for an award, or are a close friend of someone in the industry.
-Most of us are content to watch the proceedings on TV, and there are a lot of folks who tune in early to check out their favorite stars as they walk up the red carpet to the entrance.
+Most of us are content to watch the proceedings on TV, or stream it online via roku.
+There are a lot of folks who tune in early to check out their favorite stars as they walk up the red carpet to the entrance.
 In fact, what used to be a pretty quick stroll by the actors and actresses from limo to doorway has now turned into a leisurely stroll/televised event unto itself.
 Yes, movie stars (and what they wear) are just that interesting.

 If you would like to get close up and personal to see the stars, and perhaps even take a photo or score an autograph, you might be interested in a series auction for bleacher seats at this classy event.
 There is a range of different prices and locations, so you should go here to peruse all your options.
 What we found, though, is that front row seats are going for a lot of money.
 Take a look at this listing for the SAG Awards 4 Red Carpet Bleacher Seats Front Row Across from an E!
 Platform, for example: